Answers to many common questions about our style, equipment, first looks, and the general flow of the wedding day photography.

 Why choose you as our photographer?
 Can’t I buy a camera for the same price?

 You definitely aren’t paying me because I bought expensive equipment that I can point in your general direction and do the work for me.
 I love weddings and photographing them is my passion and full time career.
 I cannot count the numbers of hours I have spent studying photographs, reading books, learning from mentors, and the sheer amount of hands on experience I have with a camera in every imaginable scenario.
 Weddings have a range of very bright sun to very dark receptions in wide open places to narrow church aisles and decisions need to be made very quickly and accurately.
-Sometimes I need to stand further back with a long lens and other times close with a wide lens.
+Sometimes I need to stand further back with a zoom lens and other times close with a wide lens.
 Some scenes are back lit, some are front lit, some have no light and need flash.
 Sometimes that flash needs to come from the side, sometimes above, and other times from both at once!
 No camera can make those type of decision for you.
 The camera is just a tool for me to make the my vision come to life and create lasting memories for you.

 How do we book you and what's your payment plan?

 I require a retainer based on the package cost and a contract signed electronically.
 The remaining balance is due along with the all the typical wedding vendor balances 14 days before the wedding.
 You can create a payment plan to divide that remaining balance into payments spread between booking and the wedding or send it as a single sum.

 How far in advance do I need to book you?